 Video of Kopeshwar Temple Khidrapur

 48 Pillars surrounding the open space in Swarga Mandap are carved in geometric patterns.
 The polish is to be seen to be believed, almost metallic finish.
 Of these, 12 pillars surround the Rangshila.
 At the bottom of these pillars are the different temple architecture designs carved, especially the shikhara styles.
-A slim strip going around the pillars have different flowers carved on it.
+A slim strip going around the pillars has different flowers carved on it.

 An obvious question that comes to your mind is why would the ceiling be open.
 A logical answer that I got was that this place was used to perform Yagnas, so an open ceiling was required.
 Another explanation said it is to be able to see the Sky from inside the temple.
 Sky, as we know, is one of the five elements that everything is supposed to be made from.
-The name Swarg Mandap comes from this window to the sky, as it is believed that you see the Swarga or heaven from here.
+The name.
+Swarg Mandap comes from this window to the sky, as it is believed that you see the Swarga or heaven from here.

 Open Sky Architecture

-I did wonder if the roof is missing because the temple is not yet complete or it fell off at a certain point in time.
+I did wonder if the roof is missing because the temple is not yet complete or if it fell off at a certain point in time.
 My curiosity was answered when I saw a well-built channel to take the water out of the mandap.
 So, it was always meant to be open to the sky.

 Once I soaked in the charms of Swarga Mandapa, I looked towards the temple, standing in the middle of the Rangshila of Swarga Mandap.
-What amazes you is that the trinity of Sanatan Dharma, Brahma, Vishnu, Mahesh are all visible in one frame.
-Shiva is inside the temple as the presiding deity, Brahma can be seen on the left wall of the temple and Vishnu on the right.
+What amazes you is that the trinity of Sanatan Dharma, Brahma, Vishnu, and Mahesh are all visible in one frame.
+Shiva is inside the temple as the presiding deity, Brahma can be seen on the left wall of the temple, and Vishnu on the right.
 Interestingly, you only see three of them from this point and no other deity.

 The Sabha Mandap is a part of the main temple, slightly detached from Swarga Mandap.
 The doorjamb is beautiful with a Saraswati Murti on top and Purna Kalash on both sides.
 Lower panels on both sides of the door have 10 Dwarpalas, 5 on each side.
 Figures are well ornamented and adorned.
 They look beautiful even when their Gadas have been broken.
 At the bottom is a panel of mythical animals called Vyals.

 Each pillar has Kirtimukh carved on it, each in a different style with different motifs.
-Some of the motifs include Peacocks, Crocodiles, Dancers, Vahanas like Garuda, deities like Vishnu, Shiva, Sadhus, Fruits, and Flowers.
+Some of the motifs include Peacocks, Crocodiles, Dancers, Vahanas like Garuda, and deities like Vishnu, Shiva, Sadhus, Fruits, and Flowers.
 Polish on black basalt stone shines like a mirror.

 In some of the pillars, we admired the miniature version of sculptures where no single detail was missing.
 A small carving of Vishnu and Lakshmi has all the jewelry properly carved with all the iconographic details that help you identify the deity.

 There are two Jataka or Panchatantra tales that can be seen carved on the pillars.
 One is that of a Monkey and a Crocodile, another is that of the talkative tortoise.
 There is a depiction of Vasant Ritu or the spring season.
 There are mirror images of dancers and animals.
 A Ramayana panel showcases Hanuman with Ram & Lakshman.
-Carvings of some of the pillars are in an incomplete stage.
+The carvings of some of the pillars are in an incomplete stage.

-A circular Rangshila again takes the center stage here.
+A circular Rangshila again takes center stage here.
 The performances here would have been like a Pooja offered to the deity inside the Garbhgriha.

 In one corner is the image of Saptamatrika on a stand-alone stone.
 A Bhairava Murti in one of the niches looks like a later addition.

 The masterpiece of Sabha Mandap is the Dwarpala outside the Antral or vestibule.
 It is heavily embellished and the jewelry designs can still be seen in the markets of Kolhapur.
 The crown has a row of Mund-Mala or the garland of skulls.
-The jewelry is brilliant and the finish so fine.
+The jewelry is brilliant and the finish is so fine.

 Antral or Vestibule

-Square Antral or vestibule again has some lovely carved figures and a place to see the temple doorjamb.
+Square Antral or Vestibule again has some lovely carved figures and a place to see the temple doorjamb.
 On the right wall of the vestibule is a longish inscription in old Kannada.

 Garbhghriha or Sanctum

 A unique feature of the Grabhgriha of this temple is that you find the Madanika figures all around the walls of the sanctum.
-Unfortunately, most of them been broken.
+Unfortunately, most of them have been broken.